Ayurveda offers us a deep understanding of the importance of sattvic foods and how positively they impact our physical body and mental well-being.

 In addition, seeds like pumpkin and sunflower are also very beneficial.

-According to Ayurveda, oils of almond and coconut have been said to be very good for skin related ailments.
+According to Ayurveda, oils of almond and coconut are perfect for skin-related ailments.

 #8 – Organic Vegetables